moov-io/imagecashletter/README.md

 }

 ````
-Which will generate a well formed X9 flat file.
+Which will generate a well formed ICL flat file.

 ```text
 0135T231380104121042882201810032226NCitadel           Wells Fargo        US